The best social media management tools make it simple and easy to manage your marketing by using social media in a targeted way.

 More social media management apps to consider

-The growth in social media has resulted in the growth of apps and software for helping companies monitor their presence and manage their engagement.
+The growth in social media has resulted in an explosive growth of apps and software for helping companies monitor their presence and manage their engagement.
 Here are some more tools to consider to help with that:

 StatusBrew (opens in new tab) offers another social media management platform, aimed for use across sales, marketing, and customer care teams.
 As well as campaign management, there are also reporting and analytics features to keep track of your engagement and overall brand health.
 On top of that, there are a number of popular integrations available, such as Slack, Zendesk, Mailchimp, and Shopify.